Adjusting to Life with a PICC Line

-- Any heavy lifting over 5 to 10 pounds must be avoided.
+Any heavy lifting over 5 to 10 pounds must be avoided, including backpacks and handbags.

-How long does a PICC LINE stay in for?
+How long can a picc line stay in

+The line needs to be cleaned each week to prevent infections from forming.
 This is done by removing the plaster and using a wipe to clean around the tube exit area.
-Then a nurse will use a liquid to flush out any dirt or other medicines in the tube to make sure the inside is not clogged.
+Next a nurse will use a liquid to flush out any dirt or other medicines in the tube to make sure the inside is not clogged.